kappnav/design/auto-app-lifecycle.md

 ## Automatic Application Create

-AppNav will auto-create/delete an Application resource when a specially labeled/annotated Deployment is created.
+AppNav will auto-create/delete an Application resource when a specially labeled/annotated resource (such as a Deployment) is created.

 The Application controller will be responsible for auto-creating/deleting Application resources.
-The Application controller will watch Deployment resource creation/deletion and take the following actions:
+The Application controller will watch Deployment, DeploymentConfig, DaemonSet, StatefulSet and Knative Service resource creation/deletion and take the following actions:

-When a Deployment or Statefulset is created that contains the following label and annotations, the controller will auto-create an Application resource:
+When one of the resources under watch is created that contains the following label and annotations, the controller will auto-create an Application resource:

 ```
 labels: